stringiest/oystercard/README.md

 Feature test - to check that minimum balance required for travel
 require './lib/oystercard'
 oystercard = Oystercard.new
-oystercard.touch_in  - presents error as not topped up
+oystercard.touch_in  - presents error as balance < 1

 ```
 In order to pay for my journey